JamesStallworthy/Flight-LogBook/README.md

 - [ ] Timestamp and backup log books
 - [ ] Save aircraft that can be selected from drop down
 - [ ] Create a release and maybe build a pipline
+- [ ] Select where log book is saved

 # Outstanding issues
 Application sometimes crashes on close due to the way the csv is written on close.
 Need to investigate.